Mucus In Your Stool With IBS: Causes & When To Worry

 - Passage of mucus without stool with severe distension and persistent vomiting (intestinal obstruction).

-The treatment options you can try:
+Here are some treatment options you can try:

-A- Modify your Diet
+A- Modify Your Diet

 - Diarrhea and mucus in stool.